Borderless: Celebrating Difference

 We want to challenge oppression, dissect privilege and find power and beauty in vulnerability.

 Borderless will be unconventional and bold, challenging our culture of fear and violence through creativity, connection and kindness.

 The programme has been put together by many incredible individuals and exciting collaborators.
-We are survivors of rape, sexual violence, domestic violence, trafficking, hate crime, we are refugees, we are migrants, we are women of colour, we are from LGBTQIA communities, we suffer mental health problems, we are trans, we non-binary, we are young, we are old, we have all experienced oppression and discrimination in more ways than one because of our identity.
+We are survivors of rape, sexual violence, domestic violence, trafficking, hate crime; we are refugees, we are migrants, we are women of colour, we are queer, we suffer mental health problems, we are trans, we non-binary, we are young, we are old, we have all experienced oppression and discrimination in more ways than one because of our identity.
 We are fierce and we are ready for change.

 From 12pm: Collaboration with Bristol Women of the World